chrishah/post-assembly-intro/README.md

 So, you could download the entirety of NCBI's nt (nucleotide) database.
 BLAST you assembly against it and use the info you get to annotate you blobs.

-***Disclaimer***
+***Attention***
-Do not do this as part of the course (if you are in one right now), unless you are specifically asked.
+> Do not do this as part of the course (if you are in one right now), unless you are specifically asked.
 The next steps will involve downloading (currently) some 100GB worth of data and subsequently a BLAST search that might take several days, if not parallelized in a smart way.

 So, for completeness sake, you could download the entire `nt` database and decompress it.
 ```bash